Australian owned and operated,

 Two nights will be at our beautiful camps where guests enjoy twin share*, comfortable cabins with raised beds, complete with mattresses, sleeping bags and pillows.
 The camps are environmentally sensitive; with water tanks collecting rain from some of the world’s cleanest air, wash rooms, warm outdoor bush showers and composting toilets.
 The final night is in historic Bernacchi House; guests enjoy hot showers, fresh linen, recline by wood fires and a piano whilst waiting for the final night’s banquet. *Single walkers may share with other same gender guests.
 Single sleeping arrangements can be organised through paying an addition single supplement with the office team at the time of booking.

 The Maria Island Walk acknowledges the Aboriginal Communities and Traditional Custodians of country throughout Tasmania and we recognise their continued connections to land, sea and community.
-We pay our respect to Elders past, present, and emerging, as we seek to understand their history, and learn from their knowledge.
+We pay our respect to Elders past and present, as we seek to understand their history and learn from their knowledge.